Git branch in your prompt

 - am I using git? (if not, I might want to

-) - what branch I am currently on?
+git init) - what branch I am currently on?

 - are there any changes in the directory - untracked, unadded, added or deleted files?

-All of those things I can check by simply using the git status
+All of those things I can check by simply using the git status command, but it gets

 tedious to do that every time I need to change something (am I on the right branch?